abhishekarya1/DSA-2k23/ll.md

 **Find all pairs with given sum in DLL**: same as array two pointer, just the condition is diff because there are no numeric indices here to compare.
 Condition - `while(low != hi && hi -> next != low)`, the second half is for the state `[2, 3]` with `k = 5`, the two pointers will update by `1` position each and will cross each other without ever becoming equal, that is where we should stop.

-**Delete all nodes with value K in DLL**: take care of edge cases - deletion of first node, deletion of last node.
-Rest all same as SLL.
+**Delete all nodes with value K in DLL**: Same as in SLL but re-pointing needs to be done for nodes's `prev` pointer too.

 ## In-place Reversal
 - Reverse LL in groups of k: